TheAlgorithms/Algorithms-Explanation/Basic Math/Fibonacci_Numbers.md

 1. Prepare Base Matrice
 2. Calculate the power of this Matrice
-3. Take Corresponding value from Matrixe
+3. Take Corresponding value from Matrix

 ## Example